acaprojects/ts-composer/README.md

 This binds to the `power` status variable on the 3rd `TestModule` in the system `sys-death-star`.
 Any changes to the value of `power` on ACAEngine will then be emitted to the function passed to `listen`.

-Other than listening to changes in values you can also remotely execute methods on modules.
+Other than listening to changes of values you can also remotely execute methods on modules.

 ```typescript
 const my_mod = Composer.bindings.module('sys-death-star', 'DemoModule', 2);